- Dennis Hourcade

 Ms. Woelbling-Paul is Treasurer of the Board of Directors of the Gateway Festival Orchestra, a member of Mu Phi Epsilon professional music fraternity, and an adjudicator for the Missouri All-Suburban Band Auditions and Alton Symphony Young Artist Competition.

-Ms. Woelbling-Paul will perform Gabriel’s Oboe by E. Morricone with the Gateway Festival Orchestra,
+Ms. Woelbling-Paul performed Gabriel’s Oboe by E. Morricone with the Gateway Festival Orchestra,

 7:30 PM, Sunday July 11, St Louis Music Park at Centene Community Ice Center

 Timothy Crockett is an active chamber musician, freelancer, soloist and educator who has performed as percussionist all over the world.
 He is cofounder and member of sidexside Percussion Duo with his wife Kurena Yamaguchi.
 Since 2017, he has been principal timpanist of the Gateway Festival Orchestra and has also held positions with the American Wind Symphony Orchestra, the Terre Haute Symphony Orchestra, and the Chicago Civic Orchestra.
 Born and raised in St. Louis, MO, he began playing percussion at age 11.
 He earned his Bachelor of Music and Master of Music degrees from the Indiana University Jacobs School of Music.